christopher-hakkaart/nextflow/docs/workflow.md

 }
 ```

-The `path` directive can also be a closure which defines a custom publish path for each channel value:
+The `path` directive can also be a closure that defines a custom publish path for each channel value:

 ```nextflow
 workflow {